VOLTTRON/volttron/docs/source/platform-features/control/authentication-commands.rst

 Capabilities:
 -------------
-A capability is an arbitrary string used by an agent to constrain its exported RPC method.
+A capability is a string used by an agent to constrain its exported RPC method.
 Only agents who have that capability listed in their authentication record will be able to access that RPC method.

 If an administrator wants to authorize an agent to access an exported RPC method with a specific capability